 How Can I Monitor an API/Web Service?

 Firstly, identify the APIs that you rely on, whether they're internally facing, public facing, partner APIs, or third-party APIs that you employ.
 Understanding which transactions and functional use cases that you need to have visibility into is a great second step in crafting an API Monitoring strategy that can transform your performance and MTTR.
-Once you've identified the key APIs and functionalities, determine if there are current test scripts or specifications available that could possibly be reused either to create new API Monitors or to save as a reference for Ops teams to use in scripting new monitors (required depending on what tool you select).
+Once you've identified the key APIs and functionalities, determine if there are current API test scripts or API specifications available that could possibly be reused either to create new API Monitors or to save as a reference for Ops teams to use in scripting new monitors (required depending on what tool you select).

 From there, selecting a tool that can support these initiatives is vital.